animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 ---
-title: "Real-Time Events in C# with Server-Sent Events"
+title: "Server-Sent Events in ASP.NET Core: Real-Time Streaming Without SignalR"
 excerpt: >-
-  "Server-Sent Events gives you real-time server-to-client streaming in 15 lines of C#.
-No SignalR hub, no JavaScript library, no WebSocket handshake."
+  Server-Sent Events gives you real-time server-to-client streaming in 15 lines of C#.
+No SignalR hub, no JavaScript library, no WebSocket handshake.
 categories:
   - Technical
   - .NET